cloudigrade/integrade/README.rst

 The **OPTIONAL** environment variables are::

+    CLOUDIGRADE_USER     # Super username on cloudigrade.
+Integrade assumes
+                         # that the email is {username}@example.com
+    CLOUDIGRADE_PASSWORD # Password for above user.
+    CLOUDIGRADE_TOKEN    # You may provide an authentication token for a super
+                         # user you have allready created.
+You should
+                         # also provide the username and password with the two
+                         # variables above.
     CLOUDIGRADE_API_VERSION # defaults to 'v1'
     USE_HTTPS  # defaults to False so communication is done over http.
                #  Set to True to use https.